Dark Horse Comics: 1986–2006

 Dark Horse was founded in 1986 by Mike Richardson with Dark Horse Presents No. 1 and featured the first appearance of Paul Chadwick's Concrete and Chris Warner's Black Cross, selling approximately 50,000 copies, which was far better than predictions.
 The series has become a platform for new creators to highlight their works.
 The success of Dark Horse Comics can be attributed to a change in comic book marketing that occurred in the 1980s when comics began to be sold in comic specific stores.

 After his success, Richardson began buying the rights to several titles including: Godzilla in 1987, Aliens, Predator in 1989, and Star Wars in 1991 (owned by Marvel prior to the Dark Horse Comics acquisition).
 Dark Horse evolved further and began producing toys in 1991.
-Additionally, in 1992, Richardson formed Dark Horse Entertainment, the company's critically acclaimed film and television division.
+In 1992, Richardson formed Dark Horse Entertainment, the company's critically acclaimed film and television division.

 With the release of the first Aliens comic in 1988 and Predator in 1988, Dark Horse Comics' popular characters appeared in their own line of work as well as Dark Horse Presents and Tarzan and numerous crossovers that included Superman and Batman of DC Comics, and WildC.A.T.s.

 In a 1991 issue of Dark Horse Presents, Frank Miller introduced Sin City, one of Dark Horse Comics' most successful titles.
-In addition to this title, Miller introduced several other limited series set in dystopian societies including Give Me Liberty which ran from 1990-1991 and Hard Boiled.
+In addition to this title, Miller introduced several other limited series set in dystopian societies including Give Me Liberty which ran from 1990–1991 and Hard Boiled.

-The Mask, a mini series from Mark Badger, debuted in Dark Horse Presents 10-20 in 1991 and had a successful film adaptation, starring Jim Carrey, in 1994.
+The Mask, a miniseries from Mark Badger, debuted in Dark Horse Presents 10-20 in 1991 and had a successful film adaptation, starring Jim Carrey, in 1994.
 However comic sales were not strengthened by the success of the film.

 In 1993, Dark Horse established their own limited series superhero realm with the creation of Comics' Greatest World.
-However comic publishing changed in the 1990s and all Comics' Greatest World titles were canceled except for Ghost.
-As a result, Dark Horse Comics returned to their smaller scale business model.
+However, comic publishing changed in the 1990s and all Comics' Greatest World titles were canceled except for Ghost.
+As a result, Dark Horse Comics returned to their smaller-scale business model.

 Dark Horse Comics created the imprint Legends and as part of their focus on creators, the publisher began working with Mike Mignola.
-In 1994, Mignola's character Hellboy first appeared in Hellboy: Seed of Destruction the beginning of several limited and mini series with crossovers that included Batman of DC Comics.
+In 1994, Mignola's character Hellboy first appeared in Hellboy: Seed of Destruction the beginning of several limited and miniseries with crossovers that included Batman of DC Comics.

-1994 saw the release of the monthly manga mini series, Oh My Goddess!
+1994 saw the release of the monthly manga miniseries, Oh My Goddess!

 The licensing to the unpopular limited series, Tarzan, was purchased by Dark Horse Comics in 1995 and ended in 1998.

 Ghost, from Comics' Greatest World, began running as a solo title in 1995, but ended in 1998 and was subsequently launched once more the same year.

-Eisner Award winning Usagi Yojimbo, written and drawn by third generation Japanese-American artist, Stan Sakai debuted in Dark Horse Comics in 1996 as a monthly issue and ran until 2019.
+Eisner Award winning Usagi Yojimbo, written and drawn by third-generation Japanese-American artist, Stan Sakai debuted in Dark Horse Comics in 1996 as a monthly issue and ran until 2019.

 Dark Horse Comics began translating the manga series from Hiroaki Samura, Blade of the Immortal, in 1996 and ending in 2015.